sapegin/richtypo.js/Readme.md

 ### Convert to text

-If you don’t want HTML tags in the result string just wrap it in `textify` method:
+If you don’t want HTML tags in the result string, use `textify` method:

 ```javascript
 richtypo.textify(richtypo.full(text, lang))